 To select or change a payment method, the retailer must complete a Cannabis Retailer Payment Selection form.
-The form is available at aglc.ca/cannabis.
+The form is available here.
 Instructions for completing and submitting the form are included on the form itself.

-Selection of the payment method can only be processed by AGLC and cannot be altered by the retailer through their account on albertacannabis.org.
+Selection of the payment method can only be processed by AGLC and cannot be altered by the retailer through their account on Retail.AlbertaCannabis.org.